dkj/CrazyLIMS/docs/database-schema.md

 3. Store the plaintext token securely on the caller’s side; only the SHA-256 digest + 6-character hint are retained in the database.
 4. Revoke tokens via `revoked_at`/`revoked_by` or hard deletion.
 All mutations continue to flow through the transaction context + audit trigger pipeline.

-## Next Steps for Phase 2
+## Next Steps

-- Introduce new domain schemas (samples, inventory, ELN records) that reference `app_security.transaction_contexts` for provenance instead of embedding audit data ad-hoc.
+- Extend provenance coverage into ELN/task orchestration (Phase 3) using the scope fabric created here.
-- Extend `app_security.record_audit()` to support opt-in masking or column-level filters where sensitive values should not land in the audit log in plaintext.
+- Add masking/column policies to `app_security.record_audit()` for sensitive trait values.
-- Build operational SQL notebooks/runbooks for tracing a `txn_id`, enumerating changes performed by a specific actor, and monitoring context usage by persona/client.
+- Produce operational runbooks that stitch together transaction contexts, scope membership, and artefact lineage for human review.